 Tell Me Why by Archie Roach

-Perhaps it's time to make that long-promised New Year's resolution to go to bed earlier at nights so I can read more books!
+Perhaps it's time to make that long-promised New Year's resolution to go to bed earlier at night and read more books!

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.

 Robert's book reviews and other writing have appeared in print and online media.
 In 2020, he published his début collection of short stories, Both Sides of the Story, and in 2021 Twelve Furious Months, twelve short stories written for the Australian Writers' Centre's Furious Fiction writing competition.